 With glass cane, I am able to explore endless combinations of color patterns in clean lines.
 The cane used in these pieces are made either with a color core encased in clear glass, or veil cane, which is color on the outside with a clear core.
 I made my veil cane with a variety of transparent or translucent colors.
 In some of the pieces I mixed both types of cane while in others I used strictly one or the other.
 I especially like the veil cane pieces because as you look through the piece, the density of the color changes and can cause different variations of color, especially in my Spectrum series.
 In other vessels I used very contrasting color to resemble plaids with varying lines of color.
-I am hoping to add some of the glow in the dark necklaces from glass I made myself, and a few other colorful pieces using mur rini as well."
+I am hoping to add some of the glow in the dark necklaces from glass I made myself, and a few other colorful pieces using mur-

 The Hillsborough Gallery of Arts is owned and operated by 22 local artists and represents these established artists exhibiting contemporary fine art and fine craft.
-The Gallery's offerings include oil and acrylic paintings, pastels, sculpture, ceramics, photography, textiles, jewelry, wood.
+The Gallery's offerings include oil and acrylic paintings, pastels, sculpture, ceramics, photography, textiles, jewelry, glass, metals, encaustic, enamel, and wood.

-For further information check our NC Commercial Gallery listings, call the HillsboroughGallery.com).
+For further information check our NC Commercial Gallery listings, call the gallery at 919/732-5001 or visit (www.
+HillsboroughGallery.com).